We are no longer accepting new Alere cases.

 Alere Inc. has initiated a recall of the company’s Alere INRatio and INRatio2 prothrombin time/international normalized ratio (PT/INR) monitoring system.
 The Alere recall was issued on July 12, 2016.
 This recall comes after a number of patients have filed Alere INRatio lawsuits alleging these false results were causing serious injuries.

 Alere indicated on its website that the Alere INRatio and INRatio2 could provide INR results that are significantly lower than reference INR results from a laboratory.
 Alere said in a statement that it developed and submitted software enhancements to the Food and Drug Administration (FDA) in 2015 that the company claims “effectively address the issue” at stake in the Alere recall.
 The FDA felt otherwise.

-In a communication with Alere, the FDA said it doesn’t believe the company’s studies “adequately demonstrate the effectiveness of the software modification,” according to the company statement.
+In communication with Alere, the FDA said it doesn’t believe the company’s studies “adequately demonstrate the effectiveness of the software modification,” according to the company statement.
 The FDA further advised Alere to submit a plan to voluntarily remove the Alere INRatio device from the market.